Except where otherwise negotiated in writing, this Data Processing Addendum (“DPA”) forms part of the Master Terms of Service found at

 Further, the Standard Contractual Clauses apply only to (i) Simplecast Customers who have executed the Standard Contractual Clauses as a Data Exporter and, (ii) any Affiliates of Customer subject to the GDPR who have purchased the Service through Customer.

-Instructions.
 Customer hereby instructs Simplecast to Process Personal Data in accordance with the applicable purchased Service as detailed in the Agreement.

-Audits and Certifications.
 The parties agree that the audits described in Clause 5(f), Clause 11 and Clause 12(2) of the Standard Contractual Clauses shall be carried out in accordance with the following conditions:

 Upon Customer's request, and subject to the confidentiality obligations set forth in the Agreement, and no more than once annually during the Agreement, Simplecast shall make available to Customer (or Customer's independent, third-party auditor that is not a competitor of Simplecast and which is under written obligations of confidentiality) information regarding Simplecast's compliance with the obligations set forth in this DPA in the form of the audits set forth in Simplecast's Data Security Documentation to the extent Simplecast makes them generally available to its Customers.
 Customer may contact Simplecast in accordance with the “Notices” Section of the Agreement to request an on-site audit of the procedures relevant to the protection of Personal Data.